 appointment by the President, subject to approval of the Board of Directors.
 Vacancies of an NAR Director or DAR Officer – other than the President, (which position will be automatically filled by the President-Elect) – shall be filled by recommendation of the Nominating Committee and approved by the Board of Directors.

 ARTICLE VI-NOMINATION & ELECTIONS

 Association to be elected from the REALTOR® membership shall be sent to the Nominating Committee by July 1 of each year.

-The report of the Nominating Committee shall be disseminated to each REALTOR® Member of the Association at least four (4) weeks before the election is held.
+Section 3.
+The Board of Directors at their first meeting will appoint a Nominating Committee composed of two (2) REALTOR® Members from each Local Association, together with one alternate Member from each Local Association who shall serve in the absence of the appointed Local Association Member.
+One member shall be appointed by each Local Association.
+The President shall appoint one Local Association member and one alternate from each Local Association.
+The Immediate Past President of the Association or the most recent Past President willing and qualified to serve shall serve as chairperson.
+The Nominating Committee shall name at least one candidate for each elected office and each vacancy on the DAR Board of Directors.
+The report of the Nominating Committee shall be disseminated to each REALTOR® Member of the Association at least six (6) weeks before the election is held.
 Challenging candidates for the offices to be filled may be placed in nomination by petition signed by at least fifty (50) REALTOR® Members of the Association in good standing.
-The petition shall be filed with the Secretary at least two (2) weeks before the election, and the Secretary shall send notice of such additional nominations to all REALTOR® members before the election.
+The petition shall be filed with the Secretary at least four (4) weeks before the election, and the Secretary shall send notice of such additional nominations to all REALTOR® members before the election.

 Directors shall be submitted in writing to the Secretary no later than November 15th annually.

 Section 5.
 Elective office for the Association shall be held only by REALTOR® Members, in good standing.